ok-nick/opensource.contentauth.org/docs/introduction.md

 ## Key concepts

-Regardless of which product you use, it's important to understand some key concepts.
+Regardless of which SDK or tool you use, it's important to understand some key concepts.
 These definitions are based on the [glossary in the C2PA 1.0 Technical Specification](https://c2pa.org/specifications/specifications/1.0/specs/C2PA_Specification.html#_glossary).

 **Asset**: A file or stream of data containing _digital content_, asset metadata and optionally, a _C2PA manifest_.

 **Composed asset**: An _asset_ created by building up a collection of multiple parts or fragments of [digital content](https://c2pa.org/specifications/specifications/1.0/specs/C2PA_Specification.html#_digital_content) (referred to as ingredients) from one or more other _assets_.
 For example, this can be an image (image A) where another image (image B) is imported and super-imposed on top of the starting image.
-In this example, image B would be referred to as an _ingredient_.
+In this example, image B is referred to as an _ingredient_.

 **C2PA manifest**: The set of information about the provenance of an asset based on the combination of one or more _assertions_ (including content bindings), a single _claim_, and a _claim signature_.
 A _C2PA manifest_ is part of a _C2PA manifest store_.